What we do

-Since 1995 One World Institute has offered a variety of social development programs tackling the big issues of our time.
+Since 1995 One World Institute has offered a variety of social development programmes tackling the big issues of our time.
 Practical skills, social and cultural awareness are important elements of our programmes.
 Furthermore, focus on the individual students’ personal growth and development is something we cultivate.

 CICD offers volunteering programmes abroad, focusing on development and climate change.
-We are a school for activists.
-Our students / volunteers come from all walks of life.
+It is a school for activists and students / volunteers come from all walks of life.
 Most of them are between 18 – 60 years old, and they come from all over the world.

 CICD has since the start in 1998 trained and sent more than 1.200 Development Instructors (our name for volunteers) to projects in southern Africa and India.
 Here, they have supported projects and worked alongside local activists.
 Thus, they have worked on a variety of projects, where they have practised international solidarity and built bridges between peoples and cultures.